pelzmagic/Github_user_search_app/README.md

 ### Useful resources

-- [https://www.youtube.com/watch?v=7YeOjmpQUnU] - This video resource helped me in understanding how APIs work and how to integrate it.
+- [Example resource 1](https://https://www.youtube.com/watch?v=7YeOjmpQUnU) - This video resource helped me understand how an API works and how to integrate it.

 ## Author